Double-Loop Importance Sampling for McKean--Vlasov Stochastic Differential Equation: Preliminaries

-For IS purposes, it is sufficient to roughly solve \eqref{eqn:sde_hjb_form3} to obtain substantial variance reduction.
-Hence, we employ MC methods with IS using a control derived by numerically solving \eqref{eqn:sde_hjb_form3} to estimate rare event probabilities.
-This is computationally much cheaper compared with directly solving the KBE to estimate the quantity of interest to achieve relative error tolerances.
-However, it would still be expensive to solve the multi-dimensional KBE when $d \gg 1$.
-The present study does not consider high-dimensional problems, leaving them for future work.
+As \eqref{eqn:sde_hjb_form3} is the KBE that solves for the conditional expectation $\E{\abs{G(Y(T))} \mid Y(t)=x}$, where process $Y$ follows dynamics \eqref{eqn:sde_defn}, the second moment is equal to the square of the first moment, hence leading to zero variance, provided that the sign of $G(\cdot)$ remains constant.
+Thus, solving the linear KBE \eqref{eqn:sde_hjb_form3} is sufficient for obtaining an optimal control for the zero variance estimator, provided $G(\cdot)$ does not change sign.
+For IS purposes, roughly solving \eqref{eqn:sde_hjb_form3} is sufficient for obtaining substantial variance reduction.
+Hence, we employ MC methods with IS by employing a control derived by numerically solving \eqref{eqn:sde_hjb_form3} to estimate rare event probabilities.
+This is computationally much cheaper than directly solving the KBE to estimate the quantity of interest to achieve relative error tolerances.
+However, it would still be expensive to solve the multidimensional KBE when $d \gg 1$.
+This work does not consider high-dimensional problems, which are left for future work.

-Having formulated the optimal control for measure change in standard SDEs, we now introduce the corresponding problem in the MV-SDE context.
+\begin{rem}[Using KBE for IS] Derivation of a zero variance estimator that involves the solution to the KBE is a classical result~\citep{Newton1994}.
+As IS produces an unbiased estimator, it is sufficient to roughly approximate $v$ and its derivatives to get an approximate but useful control. \citep{hinds2023neural} applied this concept within the context of standard SDEs.
+Herein, we apply this in the context of MV-SDEs. \end{rem}